0xbenc/skyway/README.md

 ## Contributing to Skyway

-If you wish to write issues or develop features for Skyway see [here](./CONTRIBUTING.md).
+If you wish to write issues or develop features for Skyway, see [here](./CONTRIBUTING.md).

 ## Contributors